AmazingMonster/conceptrodon/docs/contents/metafunctions/varybivore/erase.doc.md

     static consteval auto idyl() ->
     // Note that `Operation` is invoked by values
     // extracted from the template parameters.
+    // This is because we will pack every item
+    // of `Variables...` into `Monotony`.
     Operation<FrontTargets::value..., BackTargets::value...>;
 };
 ```